 Helping businesses to become more energy efficient and to cut costs and carbon

-The Business Energy Efficiency Cambridge & Peterborough programme (BEECP) aims to provide support and grants to small businesses to help catalyse investment in energy efficiency initiatives, to reduce carbon emissions and realise the associated business benefits including; reduced operating costs, increased competitiveness, business growth and resilience.
+The Business Energy Efficiency Cambridge & Peterborough programme (BEECP), which ran until summer 2020, aimed to provide support and grants to small businesses to help catalyse investment in energy efficiency initiatives, to reduce carbon emissions and realise the associated business benefits including; reduced operating costs, increased competitiveness, business growth and resilience.

 Cost savings identified

 What support was available?

 The project offered two strands of support to help businesses improve resource efficiency;